 Upon completing undergrad, Annalisa knew she wanted to make her passion for sports science and biomechanics a career.
 After earning her Bachelor’s degree in Exercise Science, she worked in a small clinic in Seattle, where she fell in love with Physical Therapy and patient centered, one-on-one type of care.

 She started cycling when she moved to Austin, Texas after grad school, and it quickly became a huge part of her life.
-She is a well known name in the cycling community as both a strong road racer and advocate to encourage others to participate in the sport she feels so passionately about.
-In addition to road racing, she races cyclocross and is now beginning to delve into fat tires and endless miles of single track.
-She has also played team soigneur for a women’s professional cycling team and looks to continue this role into 2016.
+She is a well known name in the cycling community as a trusted bike fitter and advocate for others to participate in the sport she feels so passionately about.
+She has experience racing and riding in all cycling disciplines, including road racing at the elite level.